DISCOVER-Robotics/sdk/examples/cpp/airbot_aloha/README.md

 ## Environment Setup

-### Data Collection & Convertion Environment
+### Data Collection and Convertion Environment

 Firstly, download the core control deb package from releases of [arm-control](https://git.qiuzhi.tech:20000/airbot-play/control/arm-control/-/releases).
-The package file name should be in the format of `airbot_play_\<version>_\<arch>.deb`.
+The package file name should be in the format of `airbot_play_<version>_<arch>.deb`.
 Then install the package with the following command:

 ```bash
 sudo apt update